cooptothe/Thriller/README.md

 - React Native Screens: A library for managing and caching screens in React Native apps.
 - React Native Snap Carousel: A carousel component for React Native.
 - React Native Star Rating: A star rating component for React Native.
-- React Native SVG: A library for rendering SVG images in React Native.
 - Expo Font: A library for loading fonts in Expo projects.
 - Expo Updates: A library for managing updates in Expo projects.
 - Babel: A JavaScript compiler that helps in writing code using the latest version of JavaScript.